 No one from one of the teams is present at the start of the game

-The minimum number of players (4) are not present
+The minimum of one female is not present

 Not enough female players are present

 Improper conduct or fighting by one or more players on any team

 While any of the following can result in a forfeit loss of 3-0, exceptions can be made if a team has exigent circumstances.
 Still, the final decision is subject to the Referee’s discretion.

 Registered teams that miss two weeks of play will be considered to have abandoned their place in that season of the League.
 Teams meeting this criterion will be contacted by Sidebar Social’s coordinator to confirm their abandonment status.
 If the team fails to respond within two business days, they will be removed from the season schedule and will forfeit their registration fees.
 Teams that respond will be required to supply reasoning for lack of attendance and can petition the League for reinstatement.
 Reactivation decisions will be made on a case-by-case basis at the sole discretion of the League management.